 CAT supportsite: Digital assessment with Remindo

-Test recipes
+Test blueprints

 Back

-Working with a source recipe
+Working with a source blueprint

-• Every time you save a set of questions into a copied recipe, Remindo will select which questions to use on the exam.
+• Every time you save a set of questions into a copied blueprint, Remindo will select which questions to use on the exam.
 Remindo automatically tracks which questions have been used on exams least often and selects those.

 • Step 1